-A two-page description of our 'simple enough to do, rigorous enough to mean something' approach to assessing impact
+This is our 'simple enough to do, rigorous enough to mean something' approach to assessing impact.

 We measure impact because it's the only way to know whether our money is doing any good.
 In fact, we don't invest in organizations that don't measure impact – they're flying blind and we would be too.
 Those organizations that do measure impact perform better and evolve faster, and discussions around measuring impact almost always lead to new ideas about effectiveness and efficiency.